Informing yourself about disasters

 Natural hazards

-Climate change is a global phenomenon characterized by an increase in average temperatures due to emissions of greenhouse gases caused by human activity, leading to changes in climatic patterns.
+Climate change is a global phenomenon characterized by an increase in average temperatures due to human-induced greenhouse gas emissions, leading to changes in climate patterns.

 A hurricane is a tropical storm intense with winds exceeding 119 km/h, formed on warm waters, causing torrential rains, flooding, and destruction.

-A volcanic eruption is the expulsion of lava, ash and gas by an active volcano, causing lava flows, glowing clouds, earthquakes, and major environmental impacts.
+A volcanic eruption is the expulsion of lava, ash, and gases from an active volcano, causing lava flows, pyroclastic flows, earthquakes, and major environmental impacts.

-A flood is a flood of temporary land by waters overflowing, due to torrential rains, flooding of rivers, storms or sea level rise, causing property damage, loss of life and environmental disturbances.
+A flood is a temporary submersion of land by overflowing waters, due to torrential rains, river floods, storms, or rising sea levels, causing material damage, human losses, and environmental disruptions.

-A grassroots movement is a movement of soil, rocks or debris under the effect of gravity, such as landslides, landslides or lava flows, often triggered by rainfall, earthquakes or human activity, causing destruction, loss of life and damage to the environment.
+A landslide is a displacement of soil, rocks, or debris under the effect of gravity, such as landslides, rockfalls, or flows, often triggered by rains, earthquakes, or human activities, causing destruction, human losses, and environmental damage.

-An earthquake is a sudden jerk of the earth's crust caused by the release of energy in the gaps, causing vibration, destruction, tsunamis and potential loss of life, according to its intensity and location.
+An earthquake is a sudden shaking of the Earth's crust caused by the release of energy in faults, causing vibrations, destruction, potential tsunamis, and human losses, depending on its intensity and location.

-A tsunami is a series of giant waves triggered by an underwater earthquake, a volcanic eruption or a landslide, causing devastating floods, massive destruction and loss of life in coastal areas.
+A tsunami is a series of giant waves triggered by an underwater earthquake, a volcanic eruption, or a landslide, causing devastating floods, massive destruction, and human losses in coastal areas.

-Climate change is a global phenomenon characterized by an increase in average temperatures due to emissions of greenhouse gases caused by human activity, leading to changes in climatic patterns.
+Climate change is a global phenomenon characterized by an increase in average temperatures due to human-induced greenhouse gas emissions, leading to changes in climate patterns.

 A hurricane is a tropical storm intense with winds exceeding 119 km/h, formed on warm waters, causing torrential rains, flooding, and destruction.

-A volcanic eruption is the expulsion of lava, ash and gas by an active volcano, causing lava flows, glowing clouds, earthquakes, and major environmental impacts.
+A volcanic eruption is the expulsion of lava, ash, and gases from an active volcano, causing lava flows, pyroclastic flows, earthquakes, and major environmental impacts.

-A flood is a flood of temporary land by waters overflowing, due to torrential rains, flooding of rivers, storms or sea level rise, causing property damage, loss of life and environmental disturbances.
+A flood is a temporary submersion of land by overflowing waters, due to torrential rains, river floods, storms, or rising sea levels, causing material damage, human losses, and environmental disruptions.

-A grassroots movement is a movement of soil, rocks or debris under the effect of gravity, such as landslides, landslides or lava flows, often triggered by rainfall, earthquakes or human activity, causing destruction, loss of life and damage to the environment.
+A landslide is a displacement of soil, rocks, or debris under the effect of gravity, such as landslides, rockfalls, or flows, often triggered by rains, earthquakes, or human activities, causing destruction, human losses, and environmental damage.

-An earthquake is a sudden jerk of the earth's crust caused by the release of energy in the gaps, causing vibration, destruction, tsunamis and potential loss of life, according to its intensity and location.
+An earthquake is a sudden shaking of the Earth's crust caused by the release of energy in faults, causing vibrations, destruction, potential tsunamis, and human losses, depending on its intensity and location.

-A tsunami is a series of giant waves triggered by an underwater earthquake, a volcanic eruption or a landslide, causing devastating floods, massive destruction and loss of life in coastal areas.
+A tsunami is a series of giant waves triggered by an underwater earthquake, a volcanic eruption, or a landslide, causing devastating floods, massive destruction, and human losses in coastal areas.

-A hazard is a natural event or human, potentially dangerous.
-A risk is the likelihood that the hazard may cause damage to persons, property or the environment, on the basis of vulnerability and exposure.
-Thus, the hazard is the potential cause, while the risk includes its likely impacts.
+A hazard is a natural or human-induced event that can potentially cause harm.
+A risk refers to the likelihood that this hazard will cause damage to people, property, or the environment, depending on exposure and vulnerability.
+In other words, the hazard is the potential cause, while the risk includes its probable impacts.

 Hazard